aniketpatil11/frontend-mentor-solutions/Newbie/four-card-feature-section/README.md

 ### What I learned

-I learned about grids and placing items inside the container.
+I learned about grids and alignments of items inside.
 First I struggled with box-shadows, but then found the way to make box shadown work in expected manner.

 ## Acknowledgments